Italian gun makers make lots of cool guns, but for some reason, they excel at shotguns.

 The M1 is still a good gun, and if you find a cheap one, snatch it up.
-However, the M2 has replaced the M1 as their primary inertia driven semi-auto shotgun.
-The M1 is no longer produced by Benelli.
+However, the M2 has replaced the M1 as their primary inertia-driven semi-auto shotgun meaning the M1 is no longer produced by Benelli.

-The M2 comes in the tactical model we all know and love, but it also comes in a Field model, a Field Rifle Slug gun, a 3-Gun model, a Turkey Performance shop, and a Waterfowl model.
+It comes in the tactical model we all know and love, but also comes in a Field model, a Field Rifle Slug gun, a 3-Gun model, a Turkey Performance shop, and a Waterfowl model.

-Within all these models, you get a wide variety of different finishes and the 20 gauge and 12 gauge calibers.
-The M2 is inertia driven and a fantastic shotgun.
+Within all these models, you get a wide variety of different finishes and 20-gauge and 12-gauge calibers.
+The M2 is inertia-driven and a fantastic shotgun.

 The Tactical model has three different configurations that include the standard with a pistol grip, the Comfortech with a recoil-reducing stock, and a standard model with a straight stock.

 You can also choose between open rifle sights and ghost ring sights.